19hours/sg-statutes/Acts/Road Traffic Act.md

 shall be admissible in evidence without proof of signature for the purpose of determining by whom the motor vehicle was on that occasion being driven or who was in charge of it or to whom it belonged.

-[5/98]

-(7) Any person who is guilty of an offence under subsection (1), (2) or (3) shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 6 months or to both.
+(7) Any person who is guilty of an offence under subsection (1A), (2) or (3) shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 6 months or to both.

 (8) Where the owner of a vehicle is a company, a partnership or an unincorporated body, it shall be the duty of such owner to keep a proper and accurate record of each occasion on which it permits any person to drive the motor vehicle, whether or not such person is a director, member, partner, officer, employee or agent of such owner or otherwise, and whether or not such person is permitted to drive the motor vehicle in the course of his employment with such owner or otherwise.

-[24/2010 wef 01/11/2010]

 (9) The record required to be kept under subsection (8) —